-The best way to learn about a multi family or commercial property owner and fully understand their intentions is to analyze their full property portfolio.
+The best way to learn about a multi family or commercial property owner?
+Analyze their property portfolio.

 Historically, that would have taken a bundle of resources and a great deal of time.
 But that’s not the case anymore.